ChaseDickinson/packer-images/README.md

 ## Usage

-Hyper-V is required.
+Hyper-V only for now.

-VMs will output to a directory at the same level as the repository root, organized by image type then OS version.
+VMs will output to a directory at the same level as the repository root, organized by image type (desktop or server) then OS version (bionic, disco, or eoan).

 Don't forget to disable Secure Boot after you create a VM!
 You'll also need to login and change your password first before completing the step below to enable "Enhanced Mode".

 Once the build completes, copy the VHD to a different directory, then point a new Hyper-V VM to it during setup.
-You'll have to run the following command from an elevated PowerShell prompt for the "Enhanced Mode" functionality to work:
+You'll have to run the following command from an elevated PowerShell prompt (replace <your_vm_name> with the name of the VM you created) for the "Enhanced Mode" functionality to work:

 `Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket`

 ## What's Included

 - What are you installing?
-  - Ubuntu Desktop
   - VS Code
   - GIT
   - Python3